 6. "Sunshine On My Shoulders"

-From Denver's 1971 album Poems, Prayers, & Promises, "Sunshine On My Shoulders," was Denver's first No. 1 hit.
+From Denver's 1971 album Poems, Prayers, & Promises, the tender "Sunshine On My Shoulders," was Denver's first No. 1 hit.

 5. "Take Me Home, Country Roads"